 Another option for charging your Explorer 1000 is your car battery!
 This is not an option for every vehicle on the road but while I was building the FJ Cruiser with my friend, we realized that his FJ cruiser had a built in 480w inverter.
 This inverter powered a 120v outlet in the rear of the vehicle.
 Despite the slower charge time, this is especially convenient when I am in my car driving for ten or more hours toward my next destination.
 Despite the slow charge time, this is optimal if you are a nomad who spends extensive time in your car/rig driving to new destinations.

 Who is this Unit for?

-Another possible use for the Jackery Power Station is if you already have an onboard solar system but are looking for a unit that can be taken with you out to the campfire and away from your RV.
-The most important thing you can do when considering what power system is best for your needs or what size Jackery Power Station is right for you is to figure out your electrical needs first then find the unit that will match.
+Another possible use for the Jackery Power Station is if you already have an onboard solar system but are looking for a unit that can be taken with you out the campfire and away from your RV.
+The most important thing you can do when considering what power system is best for your needs or what size Jackery Power Station is to figure out your electrical needs first then find the unit that will match.

 After using the Jackery 1000 Power Station for the past few weeks, I think that it is the real deal package.
 The unit performs on its advertised specs and can really be a great option for many different types of people.
 This unit is for you if you are looking for smaller full-time power needs, extra power source on a camping trip, as an off grid power supply in remote cabins, or emergency situations.
 The lightweight and compact size makes it easy to store in your rig and easy to bring with you on almost any adventure.
 Plus, there are multiple charging options, so you never have to worry about being without power.
 Overall, the Jackery Explorer Series and specifically the Jackery Explorer 1000 really impressed me with its small package but large power delivery.